 How does it work?

-Every day around 2 pm, our air quality forecasters at Ricardo-AEA issue a detailed pollution forecast for the following day.
+Every day around 2 pm, our air quality forecasters issue a detailed pollution forecast for the following day.
 Under the scheme, anyone who lives or works in the Scotland can sign up to receive free air pollution alerts by mobile phone text message, voicemail or email.
 You will get a Know & Respond alert whenever air pollution levels are forecast to be MODERATE, HIGH or VERY HIGH.
-Guidance outlined by health professionals is provided with each alert to enable you to make informed decisions and take any precautions necessary.
+The alert comes with health advice for:

 Due to the restricted content of SMS, an abbreviated alert will be sent to SMS subscribers with further details available on the website.
 In order to receive alerts in full, please select Voicemail or email options when subscribing.